Click here to see our offerings, here to create an account, and here to log in if you already have an account with us.

 Every learner has full access to course materials, but some courses have academic prerequisites for obtaining a certificate.
 For example, Emergency Medicine is a course for advanced practice healthcare providers who may intubate patients.
 To earn a certificate, a learner should be studying to become a physician, advanced practice nurse, or physician assistant.
 Other courses, such as Epidemiology, require a bachelor’s degree to receive the certificate.
 For a full list of course requirements see the home page for the course.

-Everything from registration to coursework, peer interactions, testing, and provision of a certificate are all free – with accreditation for each course coming from expert and generous university and government partners in the United States, Canada, and around the world.
+Everything from registration to coursework, peer interactions, testing, and provision of a certificate are all free.

 You may browse all courses for free to learn for your personal enrichment; there are no requirements.